redironbark/FreshEssentials/README.md

 ###### Implementation and Samples

-The implementation of this AttachedProperty is given at:
+The implementation of the EntryCompletedAttached is given at:

 - [EntryCompletedAttached.cs](https://github.com/redironbark/FreshEssentials/blob/master/Tools/Tools/EntryCompletedAttached.cs)

-The sample for this AttachedProperty is given at:
+The sample is given at:

 - [PasswordEntryPage.xaml](https://github.com/redironbark/FreshEssentials/blob/master/Samples/Samples/EntryCompletedAttached/PasswordEntryPage.xaml)